How Cameras Work

 Don't ever feel that you have to use them all, because you don't!

-What I do suggest however is, that over time, you learn what each feature does so that you know what works for you.
-Simply read the manual at your own pace (I know how complex they can be), and just sit and play with the camera on all of its settings.
+A suggestion however, is that over time you learn what each feature does so you know what works for you.
+Simply read the manual at your own pace (I know how complex they can be).
+Just sit and play with the camera on all of its settings.
 Take shots in different modes, try different white balance settings and see the changes, try some custom functions too.

 The more you learn about the equipment that you use the more confident and comfortable you will become when out photographing.
-It is a great feeling to be able to switch modes, lenses and settings in an instant to match the subject you are shooting.
+It is a great feeling to be able to switch modes, lenses and settings in an instant.
+SO you can match the subject you are shooting.

 How Cameras Work - The SLR camera in a nutshell!

 The basic principle of capturing light to make a permanent image has not changed for hundreds of years.
-Artists from centuries ago used a simple, one element lens to throw a reversed and flipped image onto a piece of paper enabling them to trace the outline of a subject that they wished to paint.
+Artists from centuries ago used a simple, one element lens to throw a reversed and flipped image onto a piece of paper.
+This enabled them to trace the outline of a subject that they wished to paint.

 This is how some of the oldest paintings are so incredibly accurate with regards to composition and proportions.
-Did you ever paint people with excessively large hands or small heads at school?
-It is difficult to judge, but when using the above methods, you cannot go wrong.
+As a child, did you ever paint people with excessively large hands or small heads?
+It is difficult to judge perspective, but when using the above methods, you cannot go wrong.